 The Keith Bain bequest provides financial assistance for an emerging choreographer to travel internationally with the sole purpose of developing and extending their choreographic practice.

-The Australian Dance Council—Ausdance has for nearly forty years been at the forefront of inspiring, supporting and informing the dance community in Australia.
+The Australian Dance Council—Ausdance has for nearly forty years led, inspired, supported and informed the Australian dance community.

 For the first time in a generation, the arts are claiming space in the lead-up to a federal election.
 While ‘jobs and growth’ and ‘putting people first’ are dominating the debate, after 18 months of cuts, despair and confusion, the arts community is coming together and calling for our voices to be heard.

 Here's our guide to putting arts on the political agenda.

 The Commonwealth Budget 2015–16 announced major changes to arts funding.
 With funds cut from the Australia Council, the Federal Minister for Arts established the National Program for Excellence in the Arts.
 This led to reduced funding programs across the professional dance sector, increased uncertainty about the sustainability of artists' careers, and the potential loss of arms’ length funding and genuine peer assessment.